Mercedes-Benz E-Class (W213): E 450 (2019–2023)

-E 350e Plug-in Hybrid (2016-)
+E 350e Plug-in Hybrid (2016–2023)

-The E 350e is a plug-in hybrid, equipped with a 208 hp turbocharged inline-four coupled with an 87 hp electric motor between the engine.
+The E 350e is a plug-in hybrid, equipped with a 208 hp turbocharged inline-four coupled with an 87 hp electric motor.
 The E 350e's transmission is a nine-speed automatic gearbox.
 Mercedes claims that the car has a 21 mi electric only range.
-The hybrid plug to charge the car is connected on rear bumper through a small door similar to how the gas door is set up.
-The E 350e can sprint from 0–60 mph in 6.2 seconds.
+The hybrid plug to charge the car is connected on the rear bumper through a small door similar to how the gas door is set up.
+The E 350e can accelerate from 0–60 mph in 6.2 seconds.
 Mercedes claims the E 350e weighs about 4250 lb, compared to the E 300's weight of 3650 lb.
 The way to distinguish an E 350e from a non-hybrid E 300 is the badging.
 An E 350e badge is placed on the rear trunk as well as a blue "Plug-in Hybrid" on the side of the car.
 Mercedes offers an option to paint the brake calipers the same blue as the "Plug-in Hybrid" as well.